 During the quarter, while the portfolio was active, no sector or region weight changed by more than 2% from active trading.
-The largest changes were an increase to information technology and North American exposure driven by strong relative performance and the additions of Nvidia and Broadcom.
+The largest change was an increase to information technology and North American exposure driven by strong relative performance and the additions of Nvidia and Advanced Drainage Systems.
 While Nvidia's recent performance has been stellar, we believe there is still a significant runway for growth.
 In our view, Nvidia is more than a company selling the most powerful GPUs for AI workloads.
-We view Nyidia as a currently unrivalled platform that underpins the next generation of compute.
+We view Nvidia as a currently unrivalled platform that underpins the next generation of compute.
 Through its deep roots in parallel compute architecture, it has pioneered the extension of Moore's Law through not just its GPUs but also its networking hardware and its software ecosystem in particular.
 While competition will increase on the hardware side of the equation, we have determined the moat provided by the software and integration aspects have created a durable competitive advantage and ecosystem enabling its customers to innovate.
+Advanced Drainage is a leader in stormwater and on-site septic wastewater solutions.
+The portfolio is built around high-performance thermoplastic pipes and has expanded to complementary products to address the entire lifecycle from capturing to treating water.
+The competitive advantages are centered around scale and the cost and sustainability advantage of plastic water management solutions versus tradition concrete solutions, and we view this as an attractive entry point for a potential long-term compounder after growth expectations have been reset post the COVID boom.